Noah Smithwick

 In 1836 he joined a ranger company to defend the Bastrop area from Indians, then went to San Jacinto arriving after the battle.
+From 1836 to 1838 Smithwick served at Fort Colorado, AKA Fort Coleman, in what is today Travis County.
+In 1837 a band of Penateka Comanche (Nʉmʉnʉʉ) approached Fort Colorado to seek a treaty of peace.
+Smithwick lived with the Comanches as emissary for many months where he “was made the recipient of every attention known to their code of hospitality”.
+This is the only known peace treaty ever initiated from inside Travis County.
+The treaty was unfortunately never ratified by Texas.

 He married Thurza N. Blakey in 1839 and settled in Webber's Prairie in Travis County.
 In 1850 he moved to Brushy Creek in Williamson County.

 In 1849 Smithwick went to Fort Croghan in Burnet County and served as the fort's first armorer.
 In 1853 he bought and ran a nearby saw and grist mill.
 In 1857 he bought a mill and established Smithwick Mills and a post office of that name was established.
 When Texas voted for secession, Smithwick was opposed.
 After receiving threats for his Unionist views in 1861, he moved to what is now Kern County, California.

 In his later years he lost his eyesight.
 Before his death in Santa Ana, California, he dictated accounts of Texas experiences to his daughter, Anna (Nanna) Smithwick Donaldson, which she published.
 The book, 'The Evolution of a State, or, Recollections of Old Texas Days' has been referenced in numerous books about Texas history.